grecaptcha: Your Guide to Google's reCAPTCHA JavaScript API

 Here’s a quick explanation of what each of the parameters are for:

-• tabindex: You can set this attribute for accessibility purposes if any other elements in your page also use this functionality.
+: You can set this attribute for accessibility purposes if any other elements in your page also use this functionality.- Callback functions: These are optional functions that handle specific events:

-• error-callback: This function handles any errors encountered during the rendering process.
+: This function handles any errors encountered during the rendering process.

 Similar to the checkbox variant, you need to programmatically render the reCAPTCHA widget first for the reCAPTCHA v2 Invisible variant as well.
 However, since this variant is supposed to work invisibly, the user will not complete any manual challenges to generate the token, so you need to call the execute method programmatically to generate the token.